Skanda-Prasad/RoboCrop/README.md

 # RoboCrop
 All RoboCrop Code used for the project.
-Code is owned by FarmBot.io, all rights belong to them.
+Code is owned by FarmBot.io.
+All rights belong to them.